What house sitting arrangements should be considered as part of your house sitting expectations?

 How to make sure you meet each others’ house sitting expectations

-All of these situations can be avoided if you enter into a house sitting assignment with integrity, and you are honest with each other about what you expect.
+All of these situations can be avoided if you enter into a house sitting agreement with integrity, and you are honest with each other about what you expect.

 However crazy you think your expectations are, the chances are there will be someone out there who thinks just like you, and who is happy to fulfill your requirements.
 For instance, while one person may categorically say they don’t sleep with pets in the bed, many are happy to accommodate this.

 With the exception of the few “genuinely” unrealistic expectations (see above), most are simply a case of finding like-minded people who manage their pets and homes in the same way that you do.
-That’s why house sitting platforms often talk of “match-making” when bringing homeowners and sitters together.
+That’s why the best house sitting websites often talk of “match-making” when bringing homeowners and sitters together.

 It’s only when you aren’t honest and don’t communicate your expectations clearly (and this is as much for home owners as house sitters), that misunderstandings occur.